-Writing Habits: I begin with prayer and asking God to reveal more of who He is.
+Writing Habits: I begin with prayer, asking God to reveal more of Himself to me.
 I ask that He remove the desire and pressure of focusing on being published so I can write freely for Him.

 Favorite Book(s): God’s Trombones, by James Weldon Johnson.
 Wonderful sermons are captured in verse.
 Also, I love Ellen Foster, written by Kaye Gibbons.
-I could spend hours in her characters' heads.
+I could spend hours in her character's head.

 Influences: My mother, who fed my reading passion by borrowing money to buy books for me, and my third-grade teacher.
 Ms. Wilson spanked me in front of the entire class for failing to insert a comma behind the close of a letter.
 She might have ruined me.
 I read a book by a well-known author and found the missing period out of 265 pages.

 Best Writing Advice: Thinking I’d written a best-seller, I sent my manuscript to Leonard Bishop, who wrote Dare to be a Great Writer - 329 Keys to Powerful Fiction.
 He read 20 pages of my work and wrote five pages, single spaced, of all the things I’d done wrong.
 Feeling like a failure, I wrote him back that I was taking a break from writing to “think about my characters.”
 His response was tough, but I’ve kept this now-yellow, dog-eared letter because it contained invaluable advice for aspiring authors.
 “Stop stewing in the juices of despair and doubt and depression, you will become marinated into paralysis.
 Just get on your rump and write.”

 Future Plans: With God’s grace, I have another novel in the works and a devotional book.
 I also want to teach a writing class, either on line or at a writers’ conference.

-Home: A Chicago suburb, where I attend Willow Creek Church.
+Home: I attend Willow Creek Church in suburban Chicago.
 I’ve also worked with adult literacy programs as well as mentoring youth in writing and speaking.